Different Types OF OCD.

 I have been known to make several clothing changes in a day and had to wash myself with ‘Dettol Antiseptic Disinfectant’ before my intrusive thoughts subsided.

-I find it hard communicating with the outside world, I am far happier sitting behind a computer screen than actually dealing with people face to face.
+I find it hard to communicate with the outside world, I am far happier sitting behind a computer screen than actually dealing with people face to face.

 If things go well for me and I am less stressed I can venture out, but mostly I avoid people and social distancing is a God send to me as before I would get extremely frustrated when people were careless and walked into me or brushed past me and simply said “Sorry”.
 If I were a car and you bumped into me you would not be saying “Sorry”, instead you would be giving me your insurance details.

-It is amazing how many people do suffer with OCD but do not talk about it and try to hide it.
-Even my daughters boyfriend has OCD and does not like touching things without having to wash his finger tips.
-He also has a tendency of checking to see if his car is locked several times before he is happy.
+It is amazing how many people suffer from OCD but do not talk about it and try to hide it.
+Even my daughter’s boyfriend has OCD and does not like touching things without having to wash his fingertips.
+He also tends to check to see if his car is locked several times before he is happy.
 I am not a therapist so I am not going to ask questions.
 It is up to him to seek medical help and not for me to interfere.
 If he wants my help I can simply advise.

 There are Nineteen Characteristics of OCD.

-- Checking (I have witness a chap a couple doors away from me going round his car serveral times checking to see if his doors are locked).
+- Checking (I have witnessed a chap a couple of doors away from me going around his car several times checking to see if his doors are locked).

 - Germ Contamination (This can be cleaning or disinfecting).

-- Mental Contamination (The feeling of self worth when a person has been treated badily)
+- Mental Contamination (The feeling of self-worth when a person has been treated badly)

-- Hoarding (My mothers friend is a hoarder and has suffered several traumatic events in her life).
-People who hoard find comfort surrounded by materialistic things which may be of no value to the outside world but is an asset to them.
+- Hoarding (My mother’s friend is a hoarder and has suffered several traumatic events in her life).
+People who hoard find comfort surrounded by materialistic things that may be of no value to the outside world but are an asset to them.

-- Ruminations (Rumination is the focused attention on the symptoms of one’s distress, and on its possible causes and consequences) This including avoidance go hand in hand.
+- Ruminations (Rumination is the focused attention on the symptoms of one’s distress, and its possible causes and consequences) This includes avoidance which goes hand in hand.